grafana/redshift-datasource/docs/sources/troubleshooting.md

 1. Verify the SQL is valid by running it directly in a Redshift SQL client.
 1. Check for Redshift resource limits such as WLM (Workload Management) queue capacity or concurrent query limits.
 1. For aborted queries, check if another process or user canceled the statement.

-## Unsupported SQL features

-The Redshift data source uses the [Amazon Redshift Data API](https://docs.aws.amazon.com/redshift/latest/mgmt/data-api.html) to execute queries.
-The following SQL features are not supported:

-- **Transactions:** The `BEGIN`, `COMMIT`, and `ROLLBACK` statements are not supported.
-Each query runs as an independent statement.
-- **Prepared statements:** Parameterized queries using `PREPARE` and `EXECUTE` are not supported.
-Use standard SQL with Grafana macros and template variables instead.

 ## Template variable errors